 The Faculty-in-Residence leaves are special leaves secured by faculty members who will teach in a particular off-campus program or at another institution.
 These positions are outside the regular sabbatical leave cycle and include full-time teaching and administrative responsibilities.
 Requests for replacements are made through the Academic Affairs Office.
 Compensation (salary and benefits) from DePauw for faculty members on special leaves is not guaranteed, but DePauw may contribute compensation to support particular opportunities.

 Special unpaid leaves are available to faculty members for personal or professional reasons.
 Special leaves for personal reasons are arranged with the Vice President for Academic Affairs.
-Faculty members on a special personal leave at no pay will usually be required to pay the full cost of any insurance coverage (including both normal employee contributions and DePauw's contributions).
+Faculty members on a special personal leave at no pay will be required to pay the employee portion of their premium for insurance coverage.
 Arrangements are made by application and may be granted for a period not to exceed two years.
 Requests for this arrangement will be reviewed and considered on an individual basis by the Vice President of Academic Affairs.

 Outside invitations to full-time faculty members sometimes offer extraordinary academic opportunities requiring leave time, but at a time when the faculty member is not eligible for sabbatical leave.
 Faculty members may, for example, be invited to participate in a program such as the Institute for Advanced Study, or to publish a book if they complete essential parts immediately.
 When such opportunities simply can't be missed, faculty members may request a special academic leave for one semester through the Vice President of Academic Affairs.
 Faculty members who are approved for a special leave at no, or minimal, pay from DePauw (for academic purposes) may apply for continuation of insurance benefits for a period not to exceed two years.
 Requests for this arrangement will be reviewed and considered on an individual basis by the Vice President of Academic Affairs.